EU Parliament delays renewable energy vote after late backlash

 BRUSSELS, May 22 (Reuters) - The European Parliament has delayed a planned vote to approve new EU renewable energy targets, after France and other countries lodged last-minute opposition to the law last week, according to an internal email seen by Reuters.

 The vote in the Parliament's energy committee had been due to take place on Tuesday.
-The email said the vote is postponed until June, without specifying a date.
+The email said the vote was postponed until June, without specifying a date.

+The European Union is attempting to finalise a key pillar of its climate agenda - a law containing a binding goal for the EU to get 42.5% of its energy from renewable sources by 2030.

+But the bill has run into late resistance.
+EU country diplomats had been due to signal their approval for the law last week, but the discussion was shelved after France and other countries said they would not support it.

 ((Kate.Abnett@thomsonreuters.com;))